 Lilliputian Garden Cups: These cup necklaces germinate fertile discussions about plant development and biodiversity.
 See also Seeds of Change.
 This activity is based on work from ASPB member and Wisconsin Fast Plants creator, Paul Williams.

-Teaching Tools is a monthly, online feature ofThe Plant Cell offering lecture-boosting materials on key themes in plant biology.
+Teaching Tools: This monthly, online feature ofThe Plant Cell offers lecture-boosting materials on key themes in plant biology.
 The first Teaching Tool, Why Study Plants?, reviews the critical roles plants play in providing oxygen, food, fuel and fiber.

 Genes in Your Jeans